xiaoyiming1999/DG-for-RMFD/README.md

         year={2025}}
 ```

+If you have used the code of our repository, please star it, thank you very much.

 ### Contact

 If you have any questions about the codes or would like to communicate about intelligent fault diagnosis, fault detection, please contact us.